8go/matrix-commander-rs/README.md

       --set-display-name <NAME>
           Set the display name of the 'matrix-commander-rs' user account.
           Spefify a name
+      --get-profile
+          Get the profile of itself, i.e. of the 'matrix-commander-rs' user account.
+This is getting both display name and avatar MXC URI in a call
   -h, --help
           Print help information (use `--help` for more detail)
 ```